Need practical help after an accident?

 2. Check for injuries and contact emergency services if needed

-Start by calmly checking for any life-threatening injuries.
-Look for signs such as lack of responsiveness, difficulty breathing, or significant bleeding.
-If you notice any of these, contact emergency services immediately and provide them with clear details including your exact location, the number of people involved, and the types of vehicles, such as a car or lorry, so help can arrive prepared.
+Start by calmly checking whether anyone appears to be injured or in immediate danger.
+Look for obvious warning signs such as someone being unresponsive, struggling to breathe, bleeding heavily, trapped, or unable to move safely.
+If you are concerned, contact emergency services promptly and give clear details including your exact location, the number of people involved, and the types of vehicles, such as a car or lorry, so help can arrive prepared.

 3. Do not admit fault or apologise